panthomg/PicoBox/use_guide.md

 * *"Think... what would Socrates think about pineapples on pizza?"* (Creates complex, witty philosophical debates)

 ```
-🎤 You:  "Pico, think... write me a haiku about artificial intelligence."
+🎤 You:  "Hey Pico, think... write me a haiku about artificial intelligence."
 🔵 Pico: 🔔 *Soft chime* "Thinking..." 💭 *Gentle ambient pad* "Processing..."
 🔵 Pico: ✨ "Silicon minds wake / Learning from the data streams / Future born today."